ethereumdegen/bevy_regions/readme.md

 ## Texture Types

 *Region Map Texture*
 The source of region index !
-This is a grayscale image in R16 format and if values are totally dead black then the shader will actually make alpha == 1 right there so you can blow holes in the terrain for caves and such (youll prob want to put rock doodads there to make it look nice!)
+This uses a U8 texture which signifies the region index at any particular position.